mHijuxS/mhijuxs.github.io/_posts/2025-04-24-hackthebox-forest.md

   path: 'https://labs.hackthebox.com/storage/avatars/7dedecb452597150647e73c2dd6c24c7.png'
 ---

 The Forest box was compromised by first identifying it as a Domain Controller via Nmap and confirming LDAP anonymous bind.
-LDAP enumeration revealed a service account, svc-alfresco, which had Kerberos pre-authentication disabled, making it vulnerable to AS-REP Roasting.
-The hash was retrieved using GetNPUsers.py, cracked to reveal the password \<redacted\> and authenticated access was gained.
+LDAP enumeration revealed a service account, svc-alfresco, which had Kerberos pre-authentication disabled, making it vulnerable to [AS-REP Roasting](/theory/protocols/kerberos/#as-rep-roast-attack).
+The hash was retrieved using `GetNPUsers.py`, cracked to reveal the password \<redacted\> and authenticated access was gained.
 Using this account, BloodHound revealed it had GenericAll rights on a group with DCSync privileges.
 By adding svc-alfresco to this group and enabling DCSync with bloodyAD, the Administrator NTLM hash was dumped using secretsdump.py, granting full domain admin access.

 ## Nmap Scan